PML4DC/iclr2020/cfp.md

 ## Topics

-Constraints introduced by low resource environments inspire new approaches to conventional ML problems.
-We encourage papers that address (but are not limited to) the following topics.
+Constraints introduced by low resource environments such as developing countries can  necessitate alternative approaches to conventional ML problems.
+We encourage papers that address (but are not limited to) the following topic areas.

 ### Methods

-- Methods used to ​collecting and generating training data within data scare settings.
+- Methods for ​collecting and generating training data within data scare settings.
 - Machine learning techniques applied to limited data (e.g. active learning, few-shot and zero-shot learning).
 - Approaches to training and inference on resource constrained devices (model quantization, model compression, model distillation, low precision training).
-- Alternative learning methods coupled with deep models targeted for low resources
+- Alternative learning methods coupled with deep models targeted for low resources settings.

 ### Industry Experience and Applications

 - Data science and engineering practices that help balance accuracy/latency tradeoffs while scaling ML models in low resource environments.
 - Measuring success or impact that goes beyond algorithmic metrics (such as accuracy or F1 score).
-- Data-driven techniques that support  public institutions (government transparency, healthcare etc).
+- Data-driven techniques that support public institutions (government transparency, healthcare, education etc).

 ### Viewpoints and Industry Experience
-- When machine learning is not a viable option.

 - Successful AI solution implementation stories that work at a small scale (e.g. local institution, city) that could be applied at larger scale.
 - Connecting skilled professionals with the organizations that deeply understand the local problems.
 - Securing funding for proof-of-concept (POC) projects or for scaling existing POCs.
 - Building effective research and implementation teams, with a focus on challenges specific to developing regions such as countries in Africa.
+- When machine learning is not a viable option.